codewarnab/akinatorbot/README.md

 [telegram-akinator-bot](https://github.com/adenosinetp10/Akinator-Bot)
 ## Deployment
 1 . download the repo as zip

  2.change the necassary details in the config.py

- 3 . learn how to deploy python script in gcloud [here](https://youtu.be/lEKp2O7MTfY?si=p2VYayICKKIxieKq) 4 . if you want to host your python script in gcloud conatct [me](https://telegram.me/blacknut1803)
+ 3 . learn how to deploy python script in gcloud [here](https://youtu.be/lEKp2O7MTfY?si=p2VYayICKKIxieKq)

+4 . if you want to host your python script in my gcloud conatct [me](https://telegram.me/blacknut1803)

 ## Credits

  1. [Infiniticity's Akinator.py (`akinator` on PyPI)](https://github.com/Infiniticity/akinator.py)